kbalicki/WS-Stop-Admin-Notification/README.md

 # WS-Stop-Admin-Notification
-WS Stop disable New User registration and User password change email notifications for Admin
+Disable New User registration and User password change email notifications for Admin